grezniczek/redcap_survey_auth/README.md

 Release | Description
 ------- | ---------------------
-v1.2.4  | Add the option to use custom LDAP mappings for email and full name. v1.2.3  | Compatibility fix for older REDCap versions. v1.2.2  | Fix a regression regarding `disableUserBasedSettingPermissions()` that was added in v1.1.1. v1.2.1  | Bug fixes, more detailed logging.
+v1.2.4  | Add the option to use custom LDAP mappings for email and full name.
+Add support for multiple REDCap LDAP configurations. v1.2.3  | Compatibility fix for older REDCap versions. v1.2.2  | Fix a regression regarding `disableUserBasedSettingPermissions()` that was added in v1.1.1. v1.2.1  | Bug fixes, more detailed logging.